St. John's Church, Gorakhpur: History

 Historical sources indicate that Christian mission activity began in Gorakhpur in the early 19th century.
-Robert Merttins Bird, who served as the Collector of Gorakhpur under the British administration and is known for his role in the Mahalwari land revenue system, is recorded to have requested the Church Missionary Society to send a missionary to the region, after which Rev. Michael Wilkinson was appointed to the station.Wilkinson is recorded as having begun his work in Gorakhpur by 1824.In 1828, Bishop Daniel Corrie noted in his journal that a new church was being built in Gorakhpur according to plans by Bishop Reginald Heber, although he did not specify its name.
+Robert Merttins Bird, who served as the Collector of Gorakhpur under the British administration and is known for his role in the Mahalwari land revenue system, is recorded to have requested the Church Missionary Society to send a missionary to the region, after which Rev. Michael Wilkinson was appointed to the station.
+Wilkinson is recorded as having begun his work in Gorakhpur by 1824.
+In 1828, Bishop Daniel Corrie noted in his journal that a new church was being built in Gorakhpur according to plans by Bishop Reginald Heber, although he did not specify its name.
 He also referenced the assistance of Mr. Wilkinson and Mr. Robert Merttins Bird, both known to have been active in the area at the time.

 The church observes the Feast of the Nativity of John the Baptist, traditionally held on 24 June, as its foundation day.

 Rev. Michael Wilkinson oversaw the construction of the church, initially named the "Church in the Wilderness," which was completed in 1832.
-The church was part of a mission settlement in Basharatpur, where Wilkinson relocated Christian converts from Bettiah, approximately 100 miles northwest of Gorakhpur, to establish an agricultural community.
+The church was part of a mission settlement in Basharatpur, to establish an agricultural community.
 These converts cultivated land granted by Lord William Bentinck to support the mission.
 By 1846, the mission supported a congregation of 217 native Christians and schools educating over 300 children.

 The original structure, constructed in the Gothic style, experienced damage during the Indian Rebellion of 1857.
 On 13 August 1857, the mission, including the church, was evacuated due to rebel threats, and the 162 native Christians were placed under the protection of a Hindu king named Raja Krishna Kishore Chand of Gopalpur.
 After the Rajah's deposition by Muslim rebels, the Christians fled Basharatpur on 20 October 1857, with 141 reaching Aligunje, near Chupra.
-The church and mission properties were damaged but restored after British forces reoccupied Gorakhpur, with the community returning under Rev. H. Stern.The church was subsequently repaired.
+The church and mission properties were damaged but restored after British forces reoccupied Gorakhpur, with the community returning under Rev. H. Stern.
+The church was subsequently repaired.
 In 2000, renovation efforts led to changes in the church's architectural appearance, incorporating contemporary elements while retaining some traditional features.

 Additional documentation about the church's early activities in Basharatpur appears in 19th-century missionary publications, including *Missionary Sketches in North India* by F. Weitbrecht.